-Don't just collect spirograms!
-Build confidence in your ability to use NIOSH-approved techniques for obtaining the best spirometric test results with a variety of clients.
-This 2-day workshop covers the most current standards and recent developments in pulmonary function testing.
-If you are an occupational health nurse, physician, industrial hygienist, technician, medical assistant, or employee health practitioner responsible for performing accurate pulmonary function testing, you will greatly appreciate this course.
+In this course, you will learn NIOSH-approved techniques for obtaining the best spirometric test results with a variety of clients.
+This 2-day workshop covers the most current standards and recent developments in pulmonary function testing and is applicable to occupational health nurses, physicians, industrial hygienists, technicians, medical assistants, or employee health practitioners responsible for performing accurate pulmonary function testing.
 All participants will have ample opportunity to practice pulmonary function testing utilizing a variety of spirometry equipment with one-on-one instruction from the faculty.
 The course concludes with a practical exam and written multiple choice exam.

-The registration fee of $450.00 includes course materials, manual, and processing of your exam, and CEU certificate.
+Registration fee of $650 includes course materials, manual, processing of your exam, and CEU certificate.

 This is a NIOSH-Approved course.

-Nurses – This activity has been designed to meet Minnesota Board of Nursing continuing education requirements for 15 (60 minute) contact hours, and ABOHN requirements for certification.
+Nurses: This activity has been designed to meet Minnesota Board of Nursing continuing education requirements for 16 (60 minute) contact hours, and ABOHN requirements for certification.

 As a result of completing this learning activity, you will be able to: